-This recently-renovated 4-star property (not to be outdone with almost 400 years of history; Russian composer Piotr Tchaïkovski was a regular guest in the late 1800s and wrote several letters to his family gushing about the property) in the heart of one of the city’s’ most scenic neighbourhoods, Hôtel Opéra Richepanse is set to impress.
+The recently-renovated 4-star Hôtel Opéra Richepanse is not to be outdone, with almost 400 years of history.
+Indeed, Russian composer Piotr Tchaïkovski was a regular guest in the late 1800s and wrote several letters to his family gushing about the property.

 The room decor alone, with a contemporary colour palette and attractively appointed furniture, was a winner in my book.
-The location close to Madeleine métro station is ideal if you’ll be exploring various areas of Paris.
+Moreover, the location close to Madeleine métro station is ideal if you’ll be exploring various areas of Paris.

-Set in the trendy 10e arrondissement, this hotel is housed inside a 19th century townhouse just a short walk from romantic Canal St-Martin, making it one of the best located and all around best hotels in Paris.
+Set in the trendy 10e arrondissement, this hotel is housed inside a 19th century townhouse just a short walk from romantic Canal St-Martin.
+Therefore, it’s one of the best located hotels in Paris.

 Hôtel Le Walt

-type, thanks to a tranquil neighbourhood; but truth be told, who’d want to trade crowded bars for quiet views of the Eiffel Tower?
+type, thanks to a tranquil neighbourhood.
+But truth be told, who’d trade crowded bars for quiet views of the Eiffel Tower?